apache/mxnet/docs/tutorials/python/kvstore.md

  [ 6.
 6. 6.]]
 ```

-### Pull
+## Pull

-We already see how to pull a single key-value pair.
-Similar to push, we can also
+We have already seen how to pull a single key-value pair.
+Similarly to push, we can also
 pull the value into several devices by a single call.

 ```python